These easy banana and peanut butter muffins are a perfect treat for those who adore the classic combination of peanut butter and banana.

 140g melted Butter - I used 100g butter and 40g of peanut butter to make the muffins extra peanutty.

-One: Weight out the dry ingredients into a bowl.
+One: Weigh out the dry ingredients into a bowl.

-Three: Add the peanut butter chips (or white chocolate chips if using instead).
+Three: Add the peanut butter chips (or white chocolate chips if using them instead).